Comprehensive Faculty Searches: Best Practices

 Developing the search posting

-One way to demonstrate that you are serious about wanting candidates whose research, teaching, or service will contribute to the culture of diversity and inclusion in the department or school, is to say this in the posting.
-Underrepresented applicants and champions of inclusion may be more likely to apply where search ads indicate a collegial and inclusive climate in the school, department, and section.
+One way to demonstrate that you are serious about wanting candidates whose research, teaching, or service will contribute to the culture of heterogenity in the department or school, is to say this in the posting.
+Atypical and innovative applicants may be more likely to apply where search ads indicate a collegial and open-minded climate in the school, department, and section.

 The search process